1x2kb/lessor/README.md

 # ΞNUM Lessor

-This project is a work-in-progress to provide a new service to managed leased phone numbers.
+This project is a work-in-progress to provide a new service to manage leased ΞNUMs.

 ## Development Setup